 They have been highly successful ever since, winning the Anglesey, Gwynedd and Welsh Alliance titles to reach the second-tier Cymru Alliance in 2005/06.

 CPD Bodedern became Bodedern Athletic in 2007/08 and the run of trophy wins has continued.

-Ricky Williams’ side were Welsh Alliance Division One runners-up last season and remain one of Anglesey’s most prolific clubs.
+Ricky Williams’ side were Welsh Alliance Division One runners-up in 2018-19 and remain one of Anglesey’s most prolific clubs.